markjdba/ai-case-study/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

-WBD should use AI to enhance visits to it's theme parks.
-WBD runs too "Wizarding World of Harry Potter " theme parks, one in the UK and the other in Tokyo.
+WBD should look beyond the use of AI in streaming and use AI to enhance its studio tour business.
+WBD runs three "Warner Bros.
+Studio Tour " locations, in the UK, Burbank, and Tokyo.
+The use of AI in amusument parks is a strategy that Disney alreay uses, and this strategy could be extended to studio tours.

 * Why do you think that offering this product or service would benefit the company?